BAMresearch/aRTist-handbook/source/tutorial_virtual_scene.rst

 .. figure:: pictures/tutorial-virtualscene-rotor-selected.png
     :width: 100%

-    The rotor is selected: it is highlighted with a blue background in the *Assembly List* and enclosed in a yellow-cornered bounding box.
+    The rotor is selected: it is highlighted with a blue background in the *Assembly List* and enclosed in a yellow-cornered bounding box in the virtual scene.

 View Directions
 ^^^^^^^^^^^^^^^